-You are most welcome to come and have a look before boarding your pet, inspections are weekdays between 10.00am and 4.00pm and Saturdays between 10.00am and 12.00noon (no inspections are available on Sundays and public holidays).
+You are most welcome to come and have a look before boarding your pet, please see Contact Us for Inspection Times.
 If you are at all concerned, inspections are recommended to set your mind at ease.
-We even offer a free overnight trial so your pet can get comfortable with its surroundings before its stay
+We even offer a free overnight trial for new customers, so your pet can get comfortable with their surroundings before their stay with us.

 Understanding Canine Cough.